david-pugh-gcell/GCellBeaconScanner_Android_v2/README.md

 # GCellBeaconScanner_Android_v2
 Examples using the improved GCell Beacon Scanning Library.
-Example of receiving notiifcations.
+Example of receiving notifications.

 **Please See the Readme on the Master Branch for General Set up**